x75/x75.github.io/_posts/2018-08-14-Sound-music-sequences-search.md

 ### Sound, music, sequences, search

-__Keywords__: sound, music, algorithms, generative models, sequence models, blub
+__Keywords__: sound, music, algorithms, generative models, sequence models

-Graphical description of the scenery of AI music, incomplete but more or less consistent.
+Graphical dump of my current picture related to the relationships of sound, music, sequences and search in corresponding spaces; incomplete but more or less consistent [claim].
 Domain layer in black, modelling layer in green.

 ![Graphical description of the scenery drawing]({{ site-url }}/assets/2018-08-14-Sound-music-sequences-search/aib-sound-music-sequences-search.svg)